 Record number of migrants cross English Channel in first four months of year

-There have been 8,064 arrivals so far in 2025, including 656 on Saturday, according to provisional Home Office figures.
+Record number of migrants cross Channel in first four months of year

-The number of migrants arriving in the UK after crossing the English Channel has set a new record for the first four months of the year.
+The French coastguard said 50 people were rescued at sea from various boats where some migrants asked for help on Saturday

-There have been 8,064 arrivals so far in 2025, including 656 on Saturday, according to provisional Home Office figures.
+Migrant crossings of the English Channel have hit a record high for the first four months of the year, exceeding the previous record set in 2024.

-This is already higher than the 7,567 people who crossed the Channel over January, February, March and April in 2024 – at the time, a record number for that period.
+Provisional figures from the Home Office reveal that 8,064 people have arrived in the UK via this route so far in 2025, surpassing the 7,567 recorded during the same period last year.
+This includes a recent surge of 656 arrivals on Saturday alone, contributing to the escalating total.

 It is also a jump on the 5,946 arrivals in the first four months of 2023, and the 6,691 in the same period in 2022.